90-day moving checklist: How to Prepare for Moving Day

 Or are you going to drive?
 How long will it take to drive?
 Do you need to make arrangements for overnight travel?
 Do you have a vehicle that is safe to drive?
 Do you need to schedule a tune-up?
 The 90-day mark is when I start brainstorming ideas to narrow down my options over the next month.

 Take inventory of all of your belongings

-Just in case we ever need to provide proof of our belongings and they condition that they are in, we take a video of everything.
+Just in case we ever need to provide proof of our belongings and the condition that they are in, we take a video of everything.
 At our last home, my husband started in the front entryway and walked from room to room videotaping every item in our house.
 He would open drawers, closets, cabinets to record all things inside.
-We lay out all of our jewelry and valuables on the bed and take a video.
+We layout all of our jewelry and valuables on the bed and take a video.
 This way, if anything ever came up missing, we were able to show that it was part of our inventory.

 ⇒ Next Step: 60-Day Checklist